broobe/jquery-mousewheel/README.md

 # jQuery Mouse Wheel Plugin

-A [jQuery](http://jquery.com/) plugin that adds cross-browser mouse wheel support with delta normalization. (deprecated)
+A [jQuery](http://jquery.com/) plugin that adds cross-browser mouse wheel support with delta normalization.
+(Deprecated)

 #### Note: There is a [bug in Safari 9](https://github.com/jquery/jquery-mousewheel/issues/156) that prevents the plugin from working properly.
 See [this comment](https://github.com/jquery/jquery-mousewheel/issues/156#issuecomment-185433754) for some possible workarounds, and [watch this Webkit ticket](https://bugs.webkit.org/show_bug.cgi?id=149526) to find out if and when Apple will fix it.